-The spider is multi-threaded and this is the number that defines the maximum number of worker threads used in the crawling process.
-Changing this parameter does not have any effect on any crawling is in progress.
+The Spider is multi-threaded and this is the number that defines the maximum number of worker threads used in the crawling process.
+Changing this parameter does not have any effect on any crawling that is in progress.

 This parameter limits the number of children that will be crawled at every node in the tree.

 This is useful for data driven applications that have large numbers of ‘pages’ that are in fact exactly the same code but containing different data, for example from a database.

 By default this is set to zero which means there are no limits applied to the number of child nodes crawled.

 Defines the maximum size, in bytes, that a response might have to be parsed.
 This allows the Spider to skip big responses/files.

 Allows to manage the domains, string literals or regular expressions, that are in the Spider’s scope.
 The normal behavior of the Spider is to only follow links to resources found on the same domain as the page where the scan started.
 However, this option allows you to define additional domains that are considered “in scope” during the crawling process.
 Pages on these domains are processed during the scan.

 When crawling, the Spider has an internal mechanism that marks which pages were already visited, so they are not processed again.
 When this check is made, the way the URIs parameters are handled is set using this option.
 There are three available options:

 If the Spider requests should be sent with the “Referer” header.